BSeppke/vigra_c/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/wherever/you/want/ ..
     make
     make install

+This however, does neither help nor is it necessary for the language wrappers, since they rely on a dynamically loadable libary in their installation path.

 Please note that the vigra\_c library relies on the installation of cmake, vigra and fftw on your system (and their dependencies).
 For Linux, use a package manager of choice, for Mac OS I prefer MacPorts.
 For Windows, binaries (created with Visual Studio 2015 and [vspkg](https://github.com/bseppke/vspkg) are shipped with the sources for 32 and 64bit.
 To build the documentation documentation install doxygen and use: